-Approximately 87,000 Wisconsin residents live in 4,284 long-term and residential care facilities.1.
-As of July 1, 2016 there were a total of 43,295 Family Care enrollees, and as statewide expansion occurs over the next two years the number of enrollees is expected to approach 50,000.
+Family Care is a long-term care program which helps frail elders and adults with disabilities.
+As of September 1, 2016 there were a total of 44,0321 Family Care enrollees, and as statewide expansion occurs over the next two years the number of enrollees is expected to approach 50,000.

 Wisconsin faces a crisis in the shortage of available frontline caregivers.
-This serious shortage is directly impacting Wisconsin's long-term and residential care providers and their ability to maintain quality care.
+This serious shortage directly impacts Wisconsin's long-term care providers including: community based residential facilities (CBRF), residential care apartment complexes (RCAC), adult family homes (AFH) and skilled nursing facilities (SNF) and their ability to maintain quality care.
 Some of the factors causing this serious shortage are:

-- \rightarrow A recent report found that 1 in 7 caregiver staff positions in Wisconsin are vacant2. - → According to findings of an April 2015 survey of our memberships, 95.3% of the respondents reported receiving either Family Care rate freezes (84%) and/or cuts (11.3%) over the past five years. - → On average, nearly 80% of a long-term care provider's operating budget is focused on workforce expenses.
+- → A recent report found that 1 in 7 caregiver staff positions in Wisconsin are vacant.2 - → According to findings of an April 2015 survey of our memberships, 95.3% of the respondents reported receiving either Family Care rate freezes (84%) and/or cuts (11.3%) over the past five years. - → On average, nearly 80% of a long-term care provider's operating budget is focused on workforce expenses.
 Providers have limited options to absorb reimbursement reductions and/or the lack of reimbursement increases. - → The same report found that 1 in 4 respondents had at least 10 employees on BadgerCare Plus, the state's Medicaid health insurance program for low-income persons.
-Further, the national Professional Healthcare Institute (PHI) projects that approximately 49 percent of Wisconsin direct-care worker households rely on means-tested public assistance (2012-2014).3.
+Further, the national Professional Healthcare Institute (PHI) projects that approximately 49 percent of Wisconsin direct-care worker households rely on means-tested public assistance (2012-2014).3